 SEAVAX - TESTING TANK GANTRY DESIGN

-SITE CLEARING - This is an ideal location for a private test tank facility, seen here under construction.
+SITE CLEARING - This is an ideal location for a private test tank facility, seen here under construction by converting an old garden unit that can go back being a greenhouse or other storage unit.
 There are two convenient drains for emptying and steps to allow for easy launching of the SeaVax and other ship models.
 We can simply walk in with angling type waders, or roll up our trousers, where the water is warm thanks to solar heaters.
 As you can see, the brick walls have been rendered up to a height of about 750mm and a bit more.

 Instrument package and gantry design is very important.
 We need to be able to adjust the floating height for various tank fill and wave or wind generated conditions.
 The unit must rotate to change between wave, wind and recirculating mode, with some leeway built in for precise location.
 Where the budget for the conversion of the former cottage base to a water tank is under £5,000, the instruments and mechanical support package will be somewhat more costly, but thanks to help from Avaaz and all those who contributed so generously, Phase I of this project is now supported.